 Lion Dances At Various Casino Hotels

-The STRAT, Palace Station, Durango Casino & Resort, Red Rock Casino, and Green Valley Ranch will welcome the Lunar New Year and the Year of the Dragon with commemorative lion dances and colorful décor.
+A couple of other hotels in Las Vegas will welcome the Lunar New Year and the Year of the Horse with commemorative lion dances and colorful décor.

 The traditional dances will start with a blessing and continue throughout the casino floor.
 Here’s where and when to find them: